 The smell of citrus fruits—like grapefruit—make the body more alert, according to The National Sleep Foundation.
-And not only will it help wake you up, the smell of the citrus fruit can also cause your body to produce the happiness hormone, serotonin.
-Did we mention it's full of immunity-boosting Vitamin C and waist-whittling effects?
-In fact, a study printed in the journal Metabolism found that the eating half a grapefruit before meals may help reduce visceral (belly) fat and lower cholesterol levels.
+Not only will it help wake you up, but the smell of the citrus fruit can also cause your body to produce the happiness hormone, serotonin.
+Did we mention it's full of immunity-boosting vitamin c and waist-whittling effects?
+In fact, a study printed in the journal Metabolism found that eating half a grapefruit before meals may help reduce visceral (belly) fat and lower cholesterol levels.
 We couldn't think of a better way to start the day!

 Kale is packed with vitamins and minerals, making it the perfect addition to omelets or smoothies.
 It's a hearty source of iron, which plays no small role in perking you up.
 Low iron levels can cause anemia that often results in fatigue and sluggishness.

-Aside from being packed with choline, a B-vitamin that boosts brain and energy function and unsaturated fats, which keep you sharp and alert, eggs are boosting with protein.
+Aside from being packed with choline, eggs have a B-vitamin that boosts brain and energy function and unsaturated fats, which keep you sharp and alert.
+Plus, eggs are full of protein!
 And unlike many carbohydrates, protein is metabolized slowly, giving you energy that lasts throughout the day without weighing you down.

-According to a study published by Pennsylvania State University, pistachios can reduce the body's response to the stress.
-And unlike most foods, you can't just mindlessly shove handful after handful of pistachios into your mouth (unless you want a mouthful of shells).
+According to a study published by Pennsylvania State University, pistachios can reduce the body's response to stress.
+Unlike most foods, you can't just mindlessly shove handful after handful of pistachios into your mouth (unless you want a mouthful of shells).
 This continuous act of shelling forces you to slow down and work for each bite, which can be therapeutic within itself.

-Apples contains energy-rich carbohydrates, slow-digesting fiber and fructose, which is a natural sugar, giving you the boost you need to make it through your morning meeting—and because it digests slowly through the body—possibly into lunch.
+Apples contain energy-rich carbohydrates, slow-digesting fiber, and fructose, which is a natural sugar that gives you that boost you need to make it through your morning meeting because it digests slowly through the body.

 Although cow's milk can be a part of a balanced diet, it can have negative effects on your energy levels.
 When we digest food, gut hormones called enterogastrones are released, which influence blood flow.
 Because dairy is not always digested easily (especially when large amounts are ingested), a lot of blood is needed to aid in the process, leaving less blood for the rest of the body.
 This loss of blood can cause lethargy.

-Every wonder why you get a little sleepy after you consume a peanut butter sandwich?
+Ever wonder why you get a little sleepy after you consume a peanut butter sandwich?
 The satiating spread contains the amino acid tryptophan, which makes us tired.
 But that doesn't mean you have to forgo the stuff altogether.
-Just make sure to keep it to one serving and pair it with energy boosting superfoods to beat the food coma.
+Just make sure to keep it to one serving and pair it with energy-boosting superfoods to beat the food coma.

 Believe it or not, a bite of dark chocolate can do wonders for your body and mind.
-A study out of the Nestlé Research Center (of course) found that those who deemed themselves "highly stressed" had lower levels of the stress hormones cortisol and catecholamines in their system after two weeks eating chocolate everyday for two weeks.
+A study out of the Nestlé Research Center (of course) found that those who deemed themselves "highly stressed" had lower levels of the stress hormones cortisol and catecholamines in their system after two weeks of eating chocolate every day.
 Just stick to one serving and make sure to choose the real stuff.
 Anything that's labeled "made with chocolate," "chocolaty," or "chocolate-coated" isn't it.

-Our bodies are made up of 50-65 percent water, which is why it's no wonder energy and alertness is compromised when we don't have enough fluid to in our bodies.
-Feeling the 3 P.M. slump?
+Our bodies are made up of 50-65 percent water, which is why it's no wonder energy and alertness are compromised when we don't have enough fluid in our bodies.
+Feeling the 3 p.m. slump?
 You might be dehydrated.
 Try drinking bringing a water bottle with you and refilling it at set times.
-This ensures your body stays hydrated and you stay on your A Game.
+This ensures your body stays hydrated and you stay on your A-Game.

-Whether you chug this stuff pre or post workout, chocolate milk is an athlete's wet dream.
+Whether you chug this stuff pre or post-workout, chocolate milk is an athlete's wet dream.
 In a study published in the International Journal of Sport Nutrition and Exercise Metabolism, subjects given chocolate milk before riding stationary bikes were able to ride 49 percent longer and pedal harder than subjects given a generic carbohydrate-replacement beverage.
-Another study from the University of Connecticut found that drinking the chocolatey stuff post-workout increased muscle protein synthesis AKA increased muscle repair.
+Another study from the University of Connecticut found that drinking the chocolatey stuff post-workout increased muscle protein synthesis, which in return increased muscle repair.